Skip to content

-Node Data Backup and Restore¶
+Node Data Backup and Restore

-java-tron nodes store their persistent data in a specified data directory, which defaults to /output-directory/
+java-tron nodes store their persistent data in a specified data directory, which defaults to /output-directory/.
+You can specify a different data storage location by adding the -d or --output-directory parameter to the java-tron node startup command.
+For example:

-java -jar fullnode.jar -d ./outputdir
+java -jar FullNode.jar -d ./outputdir

-Backing Up Node Data¶
+Backing Up Node Data

 Before backing up node data, it's crucial to shut down the node process.
 You can do this by following these steps: